IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ## Optional: UID2 Prebid Mobile SDK Integration
 :::important
-The UID2 Prebid Mobile SDK integration is for Android only, and requires version 1.4.0 of the SDK for Android.
+The UID2 Prebid Mobile SDK integration requires version 1.4.0 of the SDK for Android, or version 1.5.0 of the SDK for iOS.
 :::

 <PrebidMobileSDK />